 So, yes, we have had many RV weekends here, but mostly, we visit for the day and try to do something a little different each time.

-Whether you have an afternoon or entire weekend, Ohiopyle State Park will not disappoint you!
+Whether you have an afternoon or entire weekend, Ohiopyle State Park will not disappoint!

 Ohiopyle State Park is about an hour and twenty minutes south-southeast of Pittsburgh in Fayette County.